My activity is not in DFAT's Focus Country, can I still apply?

 When will you announce the outcome of the 2019 grant round?

-Applications to the 2018 round of the ACDGP close 5pm AEST on 9 March.
-We anticipate a July announcement of the outcomes.
-We will update the ACDGP home page to reflect any changes to the 2018 ACDGP timeline.
+Applications to the 2019 round of the ACDGP close at 5pm on 5 July 2019.
+We anticipate a September announcement of the outcomes of the round.
+We will update the 2019 ACDGP timeline to reflect any changes.

-The Australian Cultural Diplomacy Grants Program is administered through the Public Diplomacy Branch, Cultural Diplomacy Section.
+The Australian Cultural Diplomacy Grants Program is administered through DFAT's Soft Power Strategy Section.